 Today Sweet Shark loves my kids like his own and I feel the same about my step~son.
 It’s funny, but the kids have always gotten along.
 For my step~son, he got 2 older sisters and a brother.
 My younger daughter got a brother who’s closer to her in age.
 Because 3 of them don’t live in Dallas, it’s rare that all 4 get together, but there are times when the boys (at 36 and 3o, they are young men) are here at the same time.
 They talk, they text and follow each other on social media.
 It’s the way these kids keep in touch.

-Over the past 21 years, we have attended 4 high school graduations, 4 college graduations, we’ve had to move 2 parents into assisted living and say our forever goodbyes to 4 parents.
+Over the past 21 years, we have attended 4 high school graduations, 4 college graduations, we’ve had to move 2 parents into assisted living and say our forever goodbyes to 3 parents. ( My mom passed away in 1987.)
 We’ve remodeled 2 homes (and had a blast doing it), lived in an apartment for 1 year in between saying good~bye to the home that the kids knew for 13 years and the home that they will never live in, but come to visit as adults.
 We’ve seen 2 kids go through drug rehab (and are so thankful that they are still clean and sober) and struggled with emotionally supporting a daughter who is a single mom.
 I can truly say that our lives are amazing because all our kids are healthy, they support themselves, have careers, and are each amazing people.

 We have now added an amazing son~in~law and 3 awesome grandkids to the family.
 And one day we hope there are more.
 And it all started with a meeting at church.